kgd-al/abrain/README.md

       - [ ] move to scikit/poetry/... ?

   - [ ] CI/CD
-    - [ ] Wheels marked as passed even for non-existing ones
+    - [ ] Recent install gives `no loadimage plugion for "svg:cairo"` for pdf output
-    - [ ] 99% python coverage
-    - [ ] PEP8 errors